 Top 7 Mistakes When Selling a Property

-The best thing about other people’s mistakes is you can also learn from them and avoid making those errors yourself.
-After all our years of helping people sell their properties privately, we’ve come to know these mistakes all too well.
-Without further ado, here are the seven most common (and easily avoidable) errors people make when selling their properties.
+The best thing about other people’s property mistakes is you can also learn from them and hopefully avoid making those errors yourself.
+After many years of helping people sell their properties privately, we’ve noticed the same innocent mistakes being made time and time again.

-At minimum, be sure to clear your home from unnecessary clutter, spruce up the gardens, and ensure every room in the house is sparkling clean.
+At a minimum, be sure to clear your home from unnecessary clutter, spruce up the gardens, and ensure every room in the house is sparkling clean.
 Go the extra mile by tending to fixtures around your home in need of repair, give the walls a fresh coat of paint, and if you really want to wow buyers, consider professionally staging your home.
-All the above will make your property more attractive to buyers and will add value to your home.

-Keep an open mind to comments you may receive.
-For example, if you overhear a buyer planning to re-do the kitchen, take pride in knowing they see value in your space.
+Keep an open mind with regards to the many comments you will receive from potential buyers.
+For example, if you overhear a buyer planning to redo the kitchen, take pride in knowing they see value in your space.
 If you think staying impartial will be difficult, ask trusted family or friends to point out their unbiased opinions before hosting Open for Inspections.
 This exercise will give you a helpful reality check before facing potential buyers.

-It can be tempting to paint over rising damp – that is, to implement short term fixes for structural errors so you can save money.
-However, if buyers insist on a formal building inspection, your handiwork could be uncovered if not done properly.
-Instead of risking the loss of a sale, repair all major issues properly before listing your house for sale.
-Alternatively, highlight the issue to buyers upfront – honesty is the best policy after all.
+It can be tempting to rely on short-term fixes for structural errors so you can save money.
+However, if buyers insist on a formal building inspection, and your handiwork is not up to scratch, you could be exposed.
+Instead of risking the loss of a sale, repair all major issues properly before listing your house.
+Alternatively, highlight the issue to buyers upfront as honesty is always the best policy.

 It’s rare that the final sale price of a home matches the exact asking price.
 When entering into negotiations with buyers, it’s important not to burn your bridges.

-Similarly, if you receive an unsuitable offer, respond politely and explain why you have set the price as is rather than completely dismissing the offer.
+Similarly, if you receive an unsuitable offer, respond politely and explain why you have set the price at that point, rather than dismissing the offer.
 Use tangible facts, such as recent sales history or evidence of expensive renovations that have added value to your home.
-The buyer may come back with a better offer after considering your thoughtful response.
+The buyer may come back with a better offer after considering your response.